griquelme/tidyms/docs/peak-picking.rst

 region or as or as baseline otherwise.
 Then, the baseline is estimated for the whole signal by interpolating baseline points.

-The main task of baseline estimation is then this classification process.
+The main task of baseline estimation is then to perform this classification process.
 To do this, all local extrema in the signal are searched (including first and last points).
 Then, we take all closed intervals defined between consecutive local maxima and minima (or viceversa) and try to evaluate if there is a significant contribution to the signal coming from :math:`s` in each interval.
 If :math:`j` and :math:`k` are the indices defining one such interval, then the sum of :math:`x` in the interval is:

 .. math::
     \sum_{i=j}^{k}x[i] = \sum_{i=j}^{k} s[i] + b[i] + e[i]

-If :math:`l = k - j` is the length of the interval, and if we assume that :math:`b` is constant in the interval we can write:
+If :math:`l = k - j` is the length of the interval, and assuming that :math:`b` is constant in the interval we can write:

 .. math::